Charakajayamith2002/GitHub_Commands_And_Shortcuts_Reference/README.md

 ---

-🙏 Thank You
+# 🙏 Thank You

-To the Community
+## To the Community
 Thank you to all developers who use this reference guide in their daily work.
 Your feedback and suggestions help make this resource more valuable for everyone in the development community.

-To the Git & GitHub Teams
+## To the Git & GitHub Teams
 Appreciation to the creators and maintainers of Git and GitHub for building the tools that make modern software development collaboration possible.

+---

-Support This Project
+## 💖 Support This Project

 If this reference guide has been helpful to you:

-⭐ Star this repository to show your support
+- ⭐ **Star this repository** to show your support
-🍴 Fork it to create your own customized version
+- 🍴 **Fork it** to create your own customized version
-📢 Share it with fellow developers who might find it useful 💡 Contribute by suggesting improvements or reporting issues
+- 📢 **Share it** with fellow developers who might find it useful
+- 💡 **Contribute** by suggesting improvements or reporting issues

+---

-Stay Connected
+## 🌐 Stay Connected

-Found this helpful?
-Consider following for more developer resources Have questions?
-Feel free to open an issue for discussion Want to collaborate?
-Check out the contributing guidelines above
+- Found this helpful?
+Consider **following** for more developer resources

-Happy coding! 🚀
+- Have questions? **Open an issue** for discussion
+- Want to collaborate? **Check out the contributing guidelines above**

+---

-"The best way to learn Git is to use it every day.
-This guide is here to help you along the journey."
+> _"The best way to learn Git is to use it every day.
+This guide is here to help you along the journey."_

+🚀 **Happy coding!**